mbrezu/scenic/README.md

 files in the same directory as the archive.
 For Windows 64 bit use `win64-dlls.zip`.

-Loading Scenic can be done by loading the Common Lisp implementation, setting the working directory to point to the Scenic root directory, and running:
+After placing Scenic where it can be picked up by ASDF (such as inside `~/.local/share/common-lisp/source`), start a Common Lisp implementation and run:

-    (load "deploy.lisp")
+    (require 'scenic)
     (in-package :scenic-test)

 and then